Basic reproduction number

 The most important uses of $R_0$ are determining if an emerging infectious disease can spread in a population and determining what proportion of the population should be immunized through vaccination to eradicate a disease.
 In commonly used infection models, when $R_0 > 1$ the infection will be able to start spreading in a population, but not if $R_0 < 1$.
 Generally, the larger the value of $R_0$, the harder it is to control the epidemic.
 For simple models, the proportion of the population that needs to be effectively immunized (meaning not susceptible to infection) to prevent sustained spread of the infection has to be larger than $1 - 1 / R_0$.
 This is the so-called herd immunity threshold or herd immunity level.
 Here, herd immunity means that the disease cannot spread in the population because each infected person, on average, can only transmit the infection to less than one other contact.
 Conversely, the proportion of the population that remains susceptible to infection in the endemic equilibrium is $1 / R_0$.
 However, this threshold is based on simple models that assume a fully mixed population with no structured relations between the individuals.
 For example, if there is some correlation between people's immunization (e.g., vaccination) status, then the formula $1 - 1 / R_0$ may underestimate the herd immunity threshold.

 The basic reproduction number is affected by several factors, including the duration of infectivity of affected people, the contagiousness of the microorganism, and the number of susceptible people in the population that the infected people contact.

 History

 The roots of the basic reproduction concept can be traced through the work of Ronald Ross, Alfred Lotka and others, but its first modern application in epidemiology was by George Macdonald in 1952, who constructed population models of the spread of malaria.
 In his work he called the quantity basic reproduction rate and denoted it by $Z_0$.

-Overview of $R_0$ estimation methods
+Overview of R_{0} estimation methods

 Compartmental models

 Compartmental models are a general modeling technique often applied to the mathematical modeling of infectious diseases.
 In these models, population members are assigned to 'compartments' with labels – for example, S, I, or R, (Susceptible, Infectious, or Recovered).
 These models can be used to estimate $R_0$.